isopink/isopink.github.io/_posts/2025-07-04-Linear Algebra(3).md

 \vdots \quad & \vdots \\
 a_{m1}x_1 + \cdots + a_{mn}x_n &= b_m ,
 \end{aligned}
-\tag{2.37}
 $$

 where $a_{ij} \in \mathbb{R}$ and $b_i \in \mathbb{R}$ are known constants and $x_j$ are unknowns, $i=1,\dots,m$, $j=1,\dots,n$.

-Thus far, we saw that matrices can be used as a compact way of representing systems of linear equations so that we can write $Ax=b$, see (2.10).
+Thus far, we saw that matrices can be used as a compact way of representing systems of linear equations so that we can write $Ax=b$, see this post[https://isopink.github.io/Linear-Algebra(2)/].
 Moreover, we defined basic matrix operations, such as addition and multiplication of matrices.
 In the following, we will focus on solving systems of linear equations and provide an algorithm for finding the inverse of a matrix.
+The table of contents are organized as follows:

+1. Particular and General Solution
+2. Elementary Transformations
 ---

-## 2.3.1 Particular and General Solution
+### 1. Particular and General Solution

 Before discussing how to generally solve systems of linear equations, let us have a look at an example.
 Consider the system of equations